-I specialize in clinical health psychology with particular research interests in cardiovascular health psychology and the influence of religiousness/spirituality on health.
-I am also interested in how sense of meaning and purpose can be used to increase adherence to healthy behavior regiments, particularly physical activity and exercise.
+I specialize in clinical health psychology with particular research interests in cardiovascular health psychology and related topics.
+I study how sense of meaning and purpose can be used to increase adherence to healthy behavioral lifestyles, particularly physical activity and exercise.
+In general, I am interested in sustained behavior change.
+I also study issues of religiousness/spirituality and health.
 You can read more about my research on my lab's website.

 B.A.
 Cedarville University, 1980